 Not only does the noise affect conversations, but research has indicated that it can harm the health by disrupting needing rest during recovery.
 Night-time noise levels above 55 decibels can disturb sleep and even boost heart disease risk, so hospitals should be at 30 or below, the World Health Organization states³.
 The noise negatively impacts the health and recovery of the patient, but can also negatively degrade the health of the doctors, nurses, etc. These noise levels put more stress on the healthcare professionals trying to efficiently provide care for the community, which puts them at risk for many stress-induced illnesses.
 In addition, the noise levels can contribute to decreased efficiency of the working hospital environment, and what makes a good impact on the community is the outstanding care a hospital provides, but cannot be provided when noise hinders it.

 How does sound masking work?
-Firstly, it is the process of adding a low level of unnoticeable background sound engineered to protect privacy and reduce distractions by lowering the intelligibility of speech, creating a more comfortable environment.
-In the acoustic ABC’s of the design, sound masking adds to the “C” component (Cover), helping cover up extra sound.
+Firstly, it is the process of adding a low level of unnoticeable background sound engineered to protect the privacy and reduce distractions by lowering the intelligibility of speech, creating a more comfortable environment.
+In the acoustic ABC’s of the design, sound masking adds to the “C” component (Cover), helping cover up the extra sound.
 In sound masking technology, speakers can be installed in the ceiling and as they point upward, the masking noise hits the deck and then goes down vibrating through the material into the workspace.
 The area , in which the noise is reduced by the sound masking is called the radius of distraction.
 In Figure 2.0, the radius of distraction would be the circumference in each room as indicated.
 The sound masking phenomenon is similar to talking while washing the dishes; the person washing the dishes sounds more hushed due to the added noise of the running water, masking the conversation, and indicating a radius of privacy for bystanders.
 The sound produced by the masking is tuned at a frequency that is barely perceptible.
-In essence, the combination of the audio system, absorbing, blocking, and masking the sound should give the ample amount of comfort in an environment and ensure privacy.
-In some cases, sound masking systems can be set to automatically adjust to the noise in the room, can cater to a different mask level to increase efficiency.
+In essence, the combination of the audio system, absorbing, blocking, and masking the sound should give an ample amount of comfort in an environment and ensure privacy.
+In some cases, sound masking systems can be set to automatically adjust to the noise in the room, and can cater to a different mask level to increase efficiency.